nowaproj/docs/docs/ui/import_assets.md

 *We know how important is it to have a nice-looking font in your app, therefore we made it super simple for you to use custom fonts.*

 To do so, just drag and drop a custom font file inside the project.
-The font will be added inside the `assets` folder.
+The font will be added to the `assets` folder.
 See the following example:

 <img src="../../img/gifs/drop_fonts.gif"  width="100%"/>